nandiinii/HealSpan-Project/README.md

 ## How to configure and run
 1. Clone this repository.
-2. cd into 'healspan' folder.
+2. cd into 'healspan' folder for backend.
 ```bash
 cd healspan
 ```